YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

    %YDB-E-INVCMD, Invalid command keyword encountered YDB>

 In Direct Mode, YottaDB provides access to the RECALL command.
 RECALL allows you to retrieve a Direct Mode command line with a minimum of typing.
 The YottaDB line editor allows you to make quick changes or corrections to the command line.
-For more information on RECALL and the line editor, see `Chapter 4: “Operating and Debugging in Direct Mode” <./opdebug.html>`_.
+For more information on RECALL and the line editor, see `Chapter 4: "Operating and Debugging in Direct Mode" <./opdebug.html>`_.

 +++++++++++++++++++++++++++++++++++++++++++++
 Run-Time Errors Outside of Direct Mode